b-ssr/bp-update/README.md

 ### Bachelor's Thesis Project.
-## Visualiztion of Manufacture Schedules.
+## Visualization of Manufacture Schedules.

 ### Run application:
 **npm install** - installs all the dependences.